robertoostenveld/unicorn2xx/README.md

 This includes a number of command-line applications that receive data from the Unicorn Hybrid Black 8-channel EEG system, and stream the data to various other interfaces.

+## Unicorn2txt

+This streams the EEG data to the screen or a tab-separated text file.

 ## Unicorn2ft

 This streams the EEG data to the [FieldTrip buffer](https://www.fieldtriptoolbox.org/development/realtime/).